HOW TO CLEAR A CLOGGED MILK DUCT (INCLUDING A LITTLE KNOWN WAY)

-- Put the washcloth in the microwave.
+- Fold the washcloth in quarters.

 If you are prone to clogged ducts I recommend giving your breasts a thorough feel after breastfeeding.
 Make sure that the whole breast has drained well.
 If you find an area that did not drain well then massage it before and during the next feeding.
 Pay some attention to it to make sure it empties.